mortii/anki-morphs/docs/src/user_guide/glossary.md

   mature card has an interval of less than 1 day, .5 is used in place of the interval.
 If a card contains multiple unmature Morphs, the points for each Morph are added up.
 The default “reinforce new vocab weight” is set to 5.
 This can be changed in config.py.

-### config.py

-**[This is a legacy file that will be removed soon!
-The variables will be moved to the preferences GUI instead.]**

-Originally, the config.py file was used to control all of MorphMan’s settings.
-Which decks/note-types/fields you want MorphMan to look through, what tags you want MorphMan to add, etc., was all configured through this file.
-Portions of the file are completely obsolete in the current version of MorphMan and changing them won’t have any effect; they will simply be overwritten by whatever is specified in Preferences.
-But there still are some there are some options that are controlled in config.py.

-The default config.py settings are just fine, so you don’t need to mess with them if you don’t want to.

-#### Editing config.py

-The file is located in the following directory when installing MorphMan:

-* Windows: `C:\Users\[user]\AppData\Roaming\Anki2\addons21\900801631\morph\config.py`
-* Mac: `/Users/[user]/Library/Application Support/Anki2/addons21/900801631/morph/config.py`
-* Linux: `/home/[user]/.local/share/Anki2/addons21/900801631/morph/config.py`

-Code editors with like Notepad++ or Sublime Text have syntax highlighting, which makes viewing and editing config.py much easier.
-But ultimately any text editor will do.

-Once you open up config.py in your text editor of choice, here is a list of the following options you can tinker with ( remember, some options are obsolete and don’t influence MorphMan at all):

-* Line 24: Mature threshold.
-How many days a card’s interval must be before the Morphs contained in the card are considered “mature”.
-* Line 25: Known threshold.
-How many seconds has passed since a card was initially seen before the Morphs contained in the card are considered “known”.
-Once a card graduates from the learning queue, its Morphs will be considered “known” regardless of whether it has reached the threshold or not.
-If left at the default value of “10 seconds,” there will be no distinction between Seen and Known cards; all will be considered Known.
-* Line 26: Seen threshold.
-How many seconds has passed since a card was initially seen before the Morphs contained in the card are considered “seen”.
-* Line 27: Text file import maturity.
-Default interval given to Morphs that are manually imported by the user via the external.db database.
-* Line 30: Ignore grammar position.
-If this is set to “True”, words that can function as multiple parts of speech will all be counted as the same Morph, regardless of what part of speech they are being used as.
-By default, words that can function as multiple parts of speech are counted as a unique Morph for each part of speech they are being used as.
-  Because of this, setting this option to “True” will reduce the total number of known Morphs.
-Delete all.db and run Recalc each time you change this setting.
-* Line 34: Default morphemizer.
-Controls which parsing dictionary the Readability Analyzer uses.
-Set to “SpaceMorphemizer” for languages with spaces between words, “CjkCharMorphemizer” for languages that use CJK characters, and “JiebaMorphemizer” for Chinese.
-* Line 37: Set “Browse Morphs” hotkey.
-* Line 38: Set “Already Known Tagger” hotkey.
-* Line 39: Set “Batch Play” hotkey.
-* Line 40: Set “Extract Morphemes” hotkey.
-* Line 41: Set “Learn Now” hotkey.
-* Line 42: Set “Mass Tagger” hotkey.
-* Line 43: Set “View Morphemes” hotkey.
-* Line 45: Print number of alternatives skipped.
-If “Skip card if focus morph was already seen today” is checked off in “MorphMan Preferences” > “General,” MorphMan will continue to reorder the New Card Queue while you rep to ensure that you only see cards that are 1T.
-If “Print number of alternatives skipped” is set to “True,” whenever this reordering happens while you are reviewing, a small notification box will briefly appear.
-If set to “False,” the reordering will still happen, but this notification box will not appear.
-* Line 50: LoadAllDb.
-If this is set to “False”, all.db will be generate from scratch each time Recalc is run.
-This will make running Recalc take much longer.
-* Line 65: Batch media fields.
-By specifying the fields that contain audio on your cards, you can enable the Batch Play option in the browser.
-* Line 68: Min good sentence length.
-The minimum number of Morphs for a sentence to not be considered “too short”.
-Cards with sentences considered “too short” will receive a lower MorphMan Index.
-For Japanese, a “5” may be a good minimum.
-* Line 69: Max good sentence length.
-The maximum number of Morphs for a sentence to not be considered “too long”.
-Cards with sentences considered “too long” will receive a lower Morph Man Index.
-For Japanese, a “15” may be a good maximum.
-* Line 70: Reinforce new vocab weight.
-When a card contains unmature Morphs, the amount specified here will be divided by the interval of the most mature card containing that Morph, and that amount will be subtracted from the MorphMan Index of that card.
-* Line 71: Verb bonus.
-The amount specified here will be subtracted from the MorphMan Index of cards that contain an unknown verb.
-The idea is that verbs tend to be more useful to learn than other parts of speech.
-* Line 74: Priority.db weight.
-The amount specified here will be subtracted from the MorphMan Index of cards that contain an unknown Morph that appears in the priority.db database.
-* Line 79: Frequency weight.
-For cards with Morphs contained within frequency.txt, the amount specified here will be multiplied by the “total number of words in frequency.txt” minus “Morph’s position in frequency.txt”, and that amount will be subtracted from the MorphMan Index of the card.
-* Line 82: Only update k+2 and below.
-If this option is set to “True,” cards that contain more than two unknown morphs won’t be sorted by MorphMan.
-This reduces how many notes are changed after a Recalc by not updating notes that aren’t as important, in return reducing the sync burden.